We know the law. We are good at it. And we truly care about our clients. What can we do for you?

 In a normal year, many residents, staff members, alumni volunteers, and visitors travel in and out of the chapter house every week.
 However, every new person in the space creates a new risk of infection.
 Consider limiting access to the chapter house to residents and necessary staff.
 All employees should have daily health screenings and avoid coming to work sick.
 You may also need to close or limit the occupancy of common areas and shared spaces within your Chapter house.
 Consider marking out six-foot intervals in common areas, such as for meal lines or shared bathrooms, to help residents maintain social distancing.

 The sense of community and brotherhood in a fraternity is felt most clearly over a shared meal.
 But best practices say to avoid coming together, especially when you can’t wear a mask.
-Buffet-style meal service will need to be replaced with plated or individually wrapped service options for students on site.
+Buffet-style meal service will need to be replaced with plated or individually wrapped service options for students on site at the fraternity house.
 Our legal team can help you clearly communicate the new meal policy with students and their parents to explain when, where, and how food service will be provided in a clean and sanitary manner.

 No matter how careful you are, there will always be a risk that someone in your chapter house tests positive for COVID-19.
 If that happens, you need to be ready to: